TMiclot/MICLOT/User_Guide/__nonbonding_interactions.md

 <img src="pictures/interaction_diagram.png" width="650">

-*A hight quality of this diagram can be fond in [PDF format](pictures/interaction_diagram.pdf), but it is not formated as A4 paper.*
+*A hight quality version of this diagram can be fond in [PDF format](pictures/interaction_diagram.pdf), but it is not formated as A4 paper.*

 ## 1.